The Joker War: Plot

 Following the revealing of Superman's secret identity and the liberation of Gotham City from Bane, one of the Joker's thugs suggests revealing Batman's secret identity to the world.
-Joker, enraged at the thought, bashes the clowns head in for daring to even think this, as it would ruin his fun and rivalry with Batman.
-Joker tricks Catwoman into obtaining the codes for Wayne's bank accounts for him, then forces Lucius Fox to give him access to all of Batman's weapons after completing a hostile takeover of Wayne Enterprises, while Batman is distracted by Deathstroke, whom Joker gives a share of the Wayne fortune.
+Joker, enraged at the thought, bashes the clown's head in for daring to even think this, as it would ruin his fun and rivalry with Batman.
+Joker decides to steal the Wayne fortune to humiliate Bruce in the eyes of Gotham, and tricks Catwoman into obtaining the codes for Wayne's bank accounts for him.
+Joker drains the accounts and seizes Bruce's fortune, amounting to over $100 billion.
+He then drugs and forces Lucius Fox to give him access to all of Batman's weapons after completing a hostile takeover of Wayne Enterprises.
+Batman is distracted by Deathstroke, who departs after Joker gives him a share of the Wayne fortune upon its seizure.

-Joker then uses his newfound billions to bribe and blind the city government, GCPD, and press.
-He also hires armies of thugs to terrorize and raze the city while the GCPD is forced to stand by.
-Joker himself wastes the Wayne fortune on things like jokerized vehicles and gold chain necklaces, severely depleting the fortune by the tens of billions.
+Joker uses his newfound billions to bribe and thereby paralyze the city government, GCPD, and press.
+He also hires armies of thugs and uses them and Batman's weapons to terrorize and destroy the city while the GCPD is forced to stand by and watch.
+Joker seizes Wayne Manor for himself and wastes the Wayne fortune on things like jokerized vehicles, gold chain necklaces, and other lavish items.
+This, along with Joker supplying and paying his army and bribing the city government, severely depletes the Wayne fortune by the tens of billions.
 When Batman confronts the Joker's thugs, the Joker's new girlfriend Punchline poisons him with her own version of the Joker toxin.
 Batman escapes while hallucinating under the toxin's influence.
 Harley Quinn nurses Batman back to health before being attacked by Punchline.
 Batman wakes up and defeats Punchline.